typst/hayagriva/README.md

 If you are working with BibTeX, you can use your `.bib` file with Hayagriva just like you would use a `.yml` file.
-If you want to convert your `.bib` file to a `.yml` file, you can the CLI without any additional arguments.
+If you want to convert your `.bib` file to a `.yml` file, you can.
+Simply pass the `.bib` file to the CLI without any additional arguments.
 It will then show the YAML-formatted bibliography with key and selector filters applied on standard output.
 If you therefore want to convert your `.bib` file and save the result somewhere, you can just use `>`:
 ```bash
 hayagriva literature.bib > converted.yml
 ```